Kkumarprajapati/WonderLust-major-project/README.md

    • Nodemon (installed globally)

 ## Installation Steps
-   #### 1)Clone the Wanderlust repository from GitHub:
+   #### 1) Clone the Wanderlust repository from GitHub:

      https://github.com/Kkumarprajapati/WonderLust-major-project.git

-  #### 2)Set up the database:
+  #### 2) Set up the database:

-   °Create a .env file in the root directory of the project.
+   ° Create a .env file in the root directory of the project.
-   °Add the following line to the .env file:
+   ° Add the following line to the .env file:

     ATLASDB_URL=mongodb://127.0.0.1:27017/wanderlust

 #### 3)Set up Cloudinary:

-   °Go to Cloudinary and sign up for a free account.
+   ° Go to Cloudinary and sign up for a free account.

-   °Once logged in, obtain your Cloudinary CLOUD_NAME, CLOUD_API_KEY, and CLOUD_API_SECRET.
+   ° Once logged in, obtain your Cloudinary CLOUD_NAME, CLOUD_API_KEY, and CLOUD_API_SECRET.

-   °Add these values to the .env file:
+   ° Add these values to the .env file:

     CLOUD_NAME=your_cloud_name
     CLOUD_API_KEY=your_api_key